sethuiyer/chaosencrypt/README.md

 2. Bob iterates and sends results.
 3. At `k+1`, Bob sends noise.
 4. Alice detects the break and infers `k`.

+### 🤝 Chaotic Structural Echo (CSE)

+An unexpected finding during early exploration with simpler configurations was the 'Chaotic Structural Echo' (CSE) – a tendency for ciphertexts of structurally similar plaintexts to cluster when analyzed (e.g., via cosine similarity).
+However, rigorous testing reveals this effect is significantly **attenuated or disrupted** when employing the recommended security enhancements (HMAC-based seeding/KDF, dynamic k).
+Quantitative tests often fail to show strong clustering under these modes.
+This suggests the enhanced layering is effectively increasing obfuscation, moving the system closer to standard cryptographic goals by suppressing latent structural information leakage.
+The study of CSE under varying parameters remains an interesting research avenue into the interplay of chaos and structure.

 ### 🧪 1. **NIST Statistical Tests**